Investing in the Future - Middlefork School

 What would happen with the existing playground during construction?

-The exiting playground would be demolished once construction starts.
+The existing playground would be demolished once construction starts.
 The District would work with the Park District to identify spaces available for adequate outdoor time.

 -